Unsafe Checkout

 + permissions:

-+ contents: write # Only if pushing needed
+contents: write # needed to push

 steps: